YorkHe/Game0-Tilt-Escape/README.md

 How to Play:

 1. Use `Arrow Key` to tilt the board and move the character
-2. Press `Space Key` to hide into a paper box, thus you can stop moving and prevent being seen.
+2. Press `Space Key` to hide into a paper box, thus you can prevent yourself from being seen and stop moving.
 3. If being seen by enemy or secure camera, the game will be over.
 Player can press `Enter Key` to restart a new game.
 4. After collecting all the green checkpoints in the maze, the final destination will appear.
 5. When the character reaches the final destination, the level is cleared.